Wie Melodien zieht es mir (It pulls at me, like a melody)

 It pulls at me, like a melody,

-Quietly through my mind;
+Quietly through

 It blossoms like spring flowers